UBehrmann/DAI_PW3/README.md

 ___

+# How to create an Azure virtual machine

+To create an Azure virtual machine, follow the steps in the following document: [Azure virtual machine](installVM.md)

+___

 # How to connect to the Azure virtual machine

 In order to connect to the Azure virtual machine, you need to have the private key for the virtual machine.
 You can connect to the virtual machine with the following command: